ionic-team/ionic-docs/versioned_docs/version-v5/api/popover.md

 # ion-popover

 :::warning
-Popover in Ionic v5 may collide with [popover](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) feature on newer versions of browsers that can cause Ionic's popovers to not render.
+Popovers in Ionic v5 may collide with [popover](https://developer.mozilla.org/en-US/docs/Web/HTML/Global_attributes/popover) feature on newer versions of browsers that can cause Ionic's popovers to not render.
 We recommend upgrading to the latest version of Ionic to avoid this issue.
 :::